How to Build a Caregiver Support System

 3. Find a way to get support even when it’s difficult to ask: Some may find reaching out excruciatingly difficult.
 However, if it's too hard to ask for what you need, don't give up.
 Aragon found that she simply couldn't ask directly for help.
 She knew the other people in her life also had struggles, and she didn't want to push hers on them.
 She found that a support group of women helped, because she could listen and support their struggles, which made it easier to share and find help with hers.
 “It was a give and take,” she said.
 “For me, it gets real awkward when it's always just about me and my situation.”

 4. Accept help: It can be tempting to want to handle things yourself, but this isn't feasible, especially for long-term caregiving.
 You'll need a lot of help, and many people feel pleasure at being able to provide it.
 Some may even feel hurt or left out if you don't include them in requests for help.
 So if friends or family offer a check or a meal, take them up on it.
 Enjoy the assistance!

-5. Be creative: If you aren't having any luck finding assistance from your family, friends, or immediate network, think outside the
+5. Be creative: If you aren't having any luck finding assistance from your family, friends, or immediate network, think outside the box.

-nurses and doctors at local hospitals, therapists and even churches or temples.
+at local hospitals, therapists and even churches or temples.
 Somewhere out there are people who can help.